Sue Gray partygate report: The key findings at a glance

 15 May 2020: A gathering in the Downing Street garden

-- The report says people were gathered for "separate meetings" in the No 10 garden, where alcohol was drunk

-- The prime minister brought cheese and wine from his flat for an outdoor meeting, which lasted for 40 minutes to an hour
+- People were gathered for separate meetings in the No 10 garden where alcohol was drunk; the prime minister brought cheese and wine from his flat for an outdoor meeting lasting between 40 minutes and an hour

-- Ms Gray says "there is no reason to suggest that this was anything other than a further work meeting"
+- Ms Gray says there is no reason to suggest this was anything other than a further work meeting

 - Gatherings of more than two people in public were banned unless they were "essential for work purposes"